rndme/download/README.md

 * Devices without file systems like iPhone, iPad, Wii, et al. have nowhere to save the file to, sorry.
 * Android support starts at 4.2 for the built-in browser, though chrome 36+ and firefox 20+ on android 2.3+ work well.
 * Devices without Blob support won't be able to download Blobs or TypedArrays
-* Legacy devices a[download] support can only download a few hundred kilobytes of data, and can't give the file a custom name.
+* Legacy devices (no a[download]) support can only download a few hundred kilobytes of data, and can't give the file a custom name.
 * Devices without window.URL support can only download a couple megabytes of data
 * IE versions of 9 and before are NOT supported because the don't support a[download] or dataURL frame locations.